Connecting to prior knowledge

 Snake

-When the lists are complete do a whole class share, helping students to notice that some of the characters in the book, such as the ducks, are more likely to be seen than something like a lion.
+When the lists are complete do a whole class share, helping students to notice that some of the characters in the book (e.g. ducks) are more likely to be seen than others (e.g. lion).
 Possible prompts:

 • Which animals have been seen the most by children in the class?